mlcommons/mlcube_examples/brats/README.md

 ## How to modify this project

-You can change each file describe above in order to add your own umplementation.
+You can change each file described above in order to add your own implementation.

 ### Requirements file

-In this file (`requirements.txt`) you can add all the python dependencies needed for running your implementation, this dependencies will be install during the creating of the docker image, this happens when you run the ```mlcube run ...``` command.
+In this file (`requirements.txt`) you can add all the python dependencies needed for running your implementation, these dependencies will be installed during the creation of the docker image, this happens when you run the ```mlcube run ...``` command.
 ### Dockerfile

 You can use both, CPU or GPU version for the dockerfile (`Dockerfile_CPU`, `Dockerfile_GPU`), also, you can add or modify any steps inside the file, this comes handy when you need to install some OS dependencies or even when you want to change the base docker image, inside the file you can find some information about the existing steps.